Do you feel like your life is killing you slowly? Dealing with emotional pain IS CRUCIAL if you want to feel better and happy again.

 - There is almost always at least one option that will help a little bit.

-- Begin thinking that it might be possible to find a way to reduce or remove pain in your life.
+- Begin thinking that it might be possible to find a way to start dealing with emotional pain in your life.

 - Begin thinking that it might be possible to make a very small change.